loveencounterflow/pipedreams/README.md

 ## Handle Errors Asynchronously

 Error handling in NodeJS (and, generally, in any JavaScript VM) can be a bitch.
 Be it said that this part of the language could be and should be vastly improved.
-For the time being, consider to
+For the time being, consider to use `CND.run`.

+**NOTE that running production code with `CND.run` is not recommended as it does come with a hefty performance penalty.**

 ```sh
 npm install --save cnd